scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 A5: “Too early to say.
 Those decisions are above my pay-grade 🙂”

 # Vivi Nastase

 ### Zoom chat

+Q1: "Curious whether there would be special considerations in other domains?"

 ### Rocket chat